EdAlegrid/csharp-ipc-application-demo/README.md

 #### 3. Copy the downloaded Program.cs content as shown above into your m2m-c#-server Program.cs file and save it.

-You need to open the Program.cs file from m2m-c#-server and click save and not just replace it by copying the file.
+You need to open the Program.cs file from the m2m-c#-server directory and click save, not just replace it by copying the file.
 Otherwise it will not detect the changes.

 #### 4. Run again the application.
 It will recompile and start the application.
 ```js